 Why Gender Equality

-In collaboration with civil society groups and African Union institutions, Equality Now worked to strengthen provisions of a draft African Women’s Rights Treaty that would ultimately become one of the most progressive and comprehensive legal instruments on women’s rights – the Maputo Protocol.
-As Secretariat for the pan-African Solidarity for African Women’s Rights Coalition (SOAWR), we’ve helped train thousands of state officials, activists, and legal practitioners to effectively use the Protocol to uphold women’s rights across Africa.
+We worked with African regional partners to develop one of the most progressive and comprehensive legal instruments in history on women’s rights – the Maputo Protocol.
+As Secretariat for the pan-African Solidarity for African Women’s Rights Coalition (SOAWR), we’ve since helped train thousands of state officials, activists, and legal practitioners to effectively use the Protocol to uphold women’s rights across Africa.